-Countries such as Japan, Taiwan, Indonesia, South Korea, and Zambia allow their female workers to take a menstrual leave during the first and second days of their period.
-Therefore, the collective labor agreement should also include the rules regarding menstrual leave.
+Countries such as Japan, Taiwan, Indonesia, South Korea, and Zambia allow their female workers to take menstrual leave during the first and second days of their period.
+Therefore, the collective labor agreement should also include rules regarding menstrual leave.

 If you are currently working in one of those countries, you can apply for menstrual leave if you need one.
-But some companies might ask you to get a sick note from a GP, while the others might not.
+But some companies might ask you to get a sick note from a GP, while others might not.

 For companies, administrative processes such as payroll, income tax 21, to other HR processes can be carried out using the HRM system.
 Checking attendance lists can also be optimized using this system, so there is no need to spend longer.

 Until this day, we still can hear some female employees can’t apply for menstrual leave from their company, even if the country has already made the regulation about it.
 That’s why it becomes a dilemma among female workers in countries such as Indonesia.

 Nevertheless, some companies allow their female worker to take a day off or two if they can get a sick note from a doctor.
 It’s reasonable because the company requires medical examinations that indicate that the employee is experiencing pain during the first and second days of menstruation.
 However, many of the employees oppose this method and do not take their leave in the end.

 In managing the entire company document, you can use the document management system.
 This system can reduce the use of paper.
 It can also share videos, e-books, and other documents easily.

 Menstrual leave without a sick note